Hospital Equipment Liquidation: A Complete Guide for Supply Chain Teams

 Compliance and Documentation

 Hospital equipment liquidation generates documentation requirements across multiple compliance domains.
-Chain-of-custody records support asset retirement in the fixed-asset ledger, biomedical records, regulatory filings, and internal audit.
+Chain-of-custody records support asset retirement in the fixed-asset ledger, equipment records, regulatory filings, and internal audit.
 For network-connected or data-containing devices, HIPAA-compliant data-destruction documentation is required before or concurrent with removal.

 Ensure your partner provides itemized chain-of-custody records, not just a summary bill of lading.
 Individual asset tracking supports the granular documentation requirements of hospital compliance and audit programs.